 Elizabeth White, D.O.

 Assistant Professor, Associate Program Director and Director of Osteopathic Education

 Dr. White is a native of the Appalachian region and grew up in Richlands, Virginia.
-She attended Virginia Tech for her undergraduate degree and attended medical school at West Virginia School of Osteopathic Medicine in Lewisburg, WV.
-She completed her residency training in Family Medicine with ETSU in Bristol, TN.
-Dr. White practices Full Spectrum Family Medicine which includes non-surgical obstetrics.
+She attended Virginia Tech for her undergraduate degree and attended medical school at West Virginia School of Osteopathic Medicine in Lewisburg, West Virginia.
+She completed her residency training in family medicine with ETSU in Bristol, Tennessee.
+Dr. White practices full spectrum family medicine, which includes non-surgical obstetrics.
 She enjoys being able to provide care for all ages from newborn patients to geriatric patients.

 She and her husband Derek enjoy spending time with their three dogs and spending time outdoors.
 She enjoys hiking, fishing, running 5Ks with her parents, DIY projects and baking.